Joseph Mellish

 Joseph Mellish (c.
 1717 - 7 December 1790) was a British Member of Parliament.

 Family

 He was the third son of Joseph Mellish of Doncaster and Blyth Hall, Nottinghamshire.
 An elder brother was William Mellish, MP for East Retford.
 He married his cousin Catherine Gore, the daughter of John Gore, MP of Bush Hill, Middlesex.

+Business

+Joseph Mellish was the owner of the company Purry, Mellish and Devisme with his associates David de Purry and Gérard DeVisme.
+The company was active in the trade of textiles, Brazilwood and sugar as part of the Triangular trade between Brazil, Portugal and Angola.

 Politics

 He was himself elected MP for Great Grimsby from 1761 to 1780.